aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 mononucleosis because the maladies sometimes produce similar virus.
 Eating plenty of raw meat helps correct this mineral-imbalance- related virus, that is, detoxification.
 Drinking raw milk, when available, at the same meal with raw meat helps mineral absorption.
 Avoid smoking for the rest of life and try to avoid smoky places.
-Smoking is especially harmful for people who have had this detoxifica- tion.
+Smoking is especially harmful for people who have had this detoxification.
 The best healing results are achieved by not exercising for a 5- weeks period during mononucleosis, and afterward exercise plenty.

 MOTION SICKNESS is intense nausea caused by involuntary constant fluctuations of the fluids in the inner ear, as experienced in the motion of an airplane, boat or car.
 Drinking a blend of 6 ounces warm good mineral water, the fresh juice of a whole lemon and 2 tablespoons unheated honey every 1-2 hours helps relax this condition.
 Deep slow breathing also helps.
 Applying gentle pressure to the insides of the wrists gives immediate relief.
 You may have to continue the pressure for awhile.